 Three of my sisters were part of her syndicate of twenty-one women.
 It was the first time a first division prize had been won in their small and humble little eco-tourism town.

-The Succulent Goddesses’ prosperity and abundance thinking really did lead to psychic lotto wins for them all.
-Oh, and their acts of kindness went up a notch too.
+The Succulent Goddesses’ law of attraction, prosperity, and abundance thinking really did lead to psychic lotto wins for them all.
+Oh, and their random acts of kindness went up a notch too.

 Under the nom de plume of Clere Hayes, Jaahda’s book Dètournèè is described by a literary reviewer as, "a women's new-age psychic thriller".